lablup/backend.ai-docs-webui/docs/vfolder/vfolder.rst

 There are two types of storage folders.
 User folders can be created by normal users, and you can see that there is one user icon in the Type panel.
-On the other hand, Group folders can be recognized by an icon with multiple users in the panel.
-Group folders are created by domain admins, and normal users can only see group folders created for the group in which the users belong.
+On the other hand, Project folders can be recognized by an icon with multiple users in the panel.
+Project folders are created by domain admins, and normal users can only see project folders created for the project in which the users belong.

 Storage Status on top of the folder list shows the following information: